NumPy Binomial Distribution

 print(pmf)

-This will display the PMF values for the specified binomial distribution.
+This code will display the PMF values for the specified binomial distribution.

 Exploring Output Shape in NumPy Binomial Distribution